auca/com.122-119/Practice/Structured Programming/Practice_01.md

 ### Homework Problem #10: Exercise 1.11

-Write a program to computate the population for each of the next five years.

-Use the initial conditions from the book *Introduction to Java Programming, 10th Edition* by Y. Daniel Liang ( p.54 in pdf-version ).
+Write a program to compute the population for each of the next five years.
+Use the initial conditions from the book *Introduction to Java Programming, 10th Edition* by Y. Daniel Liang.
+Use `Math.round` to round calculations performed with `double` values.

-**Note**: calculate these values in code - otherwise the checkpoint would not be graded.
+**Note**: calculate these values in code — otherwise, the checkpoint would not be graded.

-### Sample output
+### Sample Output

 ```
 314812583